GMichaelRapp/rapture/terminology.md

 A compel is issued by a Referee, or another player, who wishes to challenge a player’s character in a deep and meaningful way by facing their burdens.
 Players who accept a compel from their REF are likely to see great rewards and challenges ahead.

 ### Contests
+These are actions in which two (2) or more parties act in opposition to one another.

 ### Disadvantage
 This means a character faces a given action at disadvantage and is penalized in turn, meaning they are less likely to succeed in tackling the challenge in question.